2024

 Larry N. Vanderhoef

-The late Larry Vanderhoef, who served in the top two leadership roles at Davis, first as Provost and Executive Vice Chancellor (1984-1994), then as Chancellor from 1994-2009, presented the medal to a dozen deserving recipients.
-He was presented with the 13th Medal on May 30, 2009.
+The late Larry Vanderhoef, a plant biologist who served in the top two leadership roles at UC Davis, first as Provost and Executive Vice Chancellor (1984-1994), then as its sixth Chancellor (1994-2009), presented the medal to a dozen

 Gary Snyder, former Poet Laureate of California, essayist and lecturer, and professor emeritus of English at Davis, was born in San Francisco in 1930, and raised in the Pacific Northwest, where he worked as a youth on the family farm.
 Snyder is the recipient of the top honors in letters, including a Pulitzer Prize for Poetry, the Bollingen Prize for Poetry, and the American Book Award.
 He is a member of the American Academy of Arts and Letters and the American Academy of Arts and Sciences.